qdm12/gluetun-wiki/setup/providers/privatevpn.md

 ## TLDR

 💁 To use with Wireguard, see [the custom provider Wireguard section](custom.md#wireguard).
-You will need to use the IP address of the endpoint instead of the domain - see [discussion](https://github.com/qdm12/gluetun/issues/2680).

 For OpenVPN: